USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/coloring.md

 - The `matching pattern`/keyword <b style="color: red;">ortho</b> is highlighted in bold red.
   - *This is the default coloring for matches using the `mt` setting in GREP_COLORS.*
 - The `-C 2` option displays 2 lines before and after each match, giving you context about the log entries.
-  - *The <span style="color:cyan; background-color: black;">--</span> seen between sections (colored cyan by default using `se`) marks the break between different matched locations in the file.*
+  - *The <span style="color:cyan; background-color: black;">- -</span> seen between sections (colored cyan by default with using `se`) marks the break between different matches.*
-  - *The -C 2 option in grep is particularly useful when you want to extract lines that are positionally related to the matched lines but don’t contain the shared pattern themselves.*
+  - *The `-C N` option in grep is particularly useful when you want to extract `N` lines that are positionally related to the matched lines but don’t contain the shared pattern themselves.*

 #### Customize GREP_COLORS